yguooo/cartoon-caption-generation/README.md

 ```
 cd finetuning
 ```
-and create several datasets with the following command:
+and create the train/test datasets for each of the generation method with the following command:
 ```
 python preprocess.py
 ```